MicroStar-Tech/librdkafka-debian/INTRODUCTION.md

 the application should call rd_kafka_poll() at regular intervals.
 The poll API will call the following configured callbacks (optional):

-  * message delivery report callback - signals that a message has been delivered or failed delivery, allowing the application to take action and to release any application resources used in the message.
+  * `dr_msg_cb` - Message delivery report callback - signals that a message has
+    been delivered or failed delivery, allowing the application to take action and to release any application resources used in the message.
-  * error callback - signals an error.
+  * `error_cb` - Error callback - signals an error.
 These errors are usually of an informational nature, i.e., failure to connect to a broker, and the application usually does not need to take any action.
     The type of error is passed as a rd_kafka_resp_err_t enum value, including both remote broker errors as well as local failures.
+    An application typically does not have to perform any action when an error is raised through the error callback, the client will automatically try to recover from all errors, given that the client and cluster is correctly configured.
+    In some specific cases a fatal error may occur which will render the client more or less inoperable for further use: if the error code in the error callback is set to `RD_KAFKA_RESP_ERR__FATAL` the application should retrieve the
+    underlying fatal error and reason using the `rd_kafka_fatal_error()` call, and then begin terminating the instance.
+    The Event API's EVENT_ERROR has a `rd_kafka_event_error_is_fatal()` function, and the C++ EventCb has a `fatal()` method, to help the application determine if an error is fatal or not.
+  * `stats_cb` - Statistics callback - triggered if `statistics.interval.ms`
+    is configured to a non-zero value, emitting metrics and internal state in JSON format, see [STATISTICS.md].
+  * `throttle_cb` - Throttle callback - triggered whenever a broker has
+    throttled (delayed) a request.

+These callbacks will also be triggered by `rd_kafka_flush()`, `rd_kafka_consumer_poll()`, and any other functions that serve queues.

-Optional callbacks not triggered by poll, these may be called from any thread:
+Optional callbacks not triggered by poll, these may be called spontaneously from any thread at any time:

-  * Logging callback - allows the application to output log messages generated by librdkafka.
+  * `log_cb` - Logging callback - allows the application to output log messages
+    generated by librdkafka.
-  * partitioner callback - application provided message partitioner.
+  * `partitioner` - Partitioner callback - application provided message partitioner.
     The partitioner may be called in any thread at any time, it may be called multiple times for the same key.
     Partitioner function contraints:
-	  * MUST NOT call any rd_kafka_*() functions
+      - MUST NOT call any rd_kafka_*() functions
-      * MUST NOT block or execute for prolonged periods of time.
+      - MUST NOT block or execute for prolonged periods of time.
-      * MUST return a value between 0 and partition_cnt-1, or the special RD_KAFKA_PARTITION_UA value if partitioning could not be performed.
+      - MUST return a value between 0 and partition_cnt-1, or the special RD_KAFKA_PARTITION_UA value if partitioning could not be performed.

 ### Brokers

-librdkafka only needs an initial list of brokers (at least one), called the bootstrap brokers.
+On initialization, librdkafka only needs a partial list of brokers (at least one), called the bootstrap brokers.
-It will connect to all the bootstrap brokers, specified by the `metadata.broker.list` configuration property or by `rd_kafka_brokers_add()`, and query each one for Metadata information which contains the full list of brokers, topic, partitions and their leaders in the Kafka cluster.
+The client will connect to the bootstrap brokers, specified by the `bootstrap.servers` (or `metadata.broker.list`) configuration property or by `rd_kafka_brokers_add()`, and query cluster Metadata information which contains the full list of brokers, topic, partitions and their leaders in the Kafka cluster.

 Broker names are specified as `host[:port]` where the port is optional (default 9092) and the host is either a resolvable hostname or an IPv4 or IPv6 address.
 If host resolves to multiple addresses librdkafka will round-robin the